 The information on governance included here supplements that described in the trustees' Report and in the Statement of trustees' Responsibilities.
-The board of trustees, who are also the Governing Body, has formally met five times during the year including an EGM to appoint a new chair of trustees.
+The board of trustees, who are also the Governing Body, has formally met four times during the year including an AGM.
 Its purpose is to plan and review the strategic direction of the Academy and oversee the financial and educational performance of the school.